9 Haunted Pubs of Kent

 The Black Horse Inn, Pluckley

-You’ll find the historic Black Horse Inn situated along the Street in the haunted Kent village of Pluckley.
+You’ll find the historic Black Horse Inn situated along the Street in the village.

 The building dates back to the 1470s when it was first used as a dry moated farmhouse for the Dering family.

 The pub like the village has a reputation for being very haunted.

 Items of clothing have been reported to mysteriously disappear then reappear at a later date.

 And pint glasses would move about on their own accord.

 Many people believe that the mischievous spirit responsible for these ghostly pranks is a ghost of a little girl called Jessie.